Sons of Iberia

 In 219 BC, Iberia was inhabited by Iberian and Celtiberian tribes and the coastal region was home to colonies that traced back to ancient Greek and Phoenician settlers.
 Iberia was a rich source of silver and the ports were busy with trading ships from all around the Mediterranean Sea which was known as the Syrian Sea by the Carthaginians.

 Disputes between Carthage and Rome over ownership of the island of Sicily had resulted in the 1st Punic War which lasted 20 years and ended in 241 BC, some 23 years earlier.
 By 219 BC, the tension between Carthage and Rome erupted when the Carthaginian General, Hannibal Barca, laid siege to the city of Saguntum on the East coast of Iberia.
-Saguntum had treaties with Rome and the siege stung the Romans into sending diplomats to Saguntum where they were denied an audience with Hannibal.
-They then went to Carthage, where they demanded Hannibal's head.
+Saguntum had treaties with Rome and the siege stung the Romans into sending diplomats to Saguntum where Hannibal Barca denied them an audience.
+Frustrated, they travelled to Carthage where they demanded the siege be lifted and Hannibal's head.
 The Carthaginian leaders declined the Roman demand, resulting in Rome declaring war on Carthage once again.

 Reviews of Sons of Iberia

 WARHORN is more than just a story of warriors, battle cries and storming the ramparts of a besieged city.

 Absolutely captivating.
 Laughs and heartwrenches all the way.
 Absolutely recommended.
 5/5